Is every student guaranteed on campus accommodation in their first year?

 How do students find accommodation on their placement year?

-Accommodation is sometimes passed on from the student who is finishing their placement as many companies are so pleased with Aston students that they offer the same placement year after year.
-Some organisations do provide some support to students, eg. Supplying details of local landlords etc, but ultimately, responsibility is with the student themselves.
+Accommodation is sometimes passed on from the student who is finishing their placement.
+Some organisations do provide some support to students eg. supplying details of local landlords etc, but ultimately, responsibility is with the student themselves.

 Can students still take out a loan if they go abroad?